What Are the Symptoms of Hepatitis A?

 No treatments can cure the disease.
 Your doctor may take tests that check your liver function to be sure your body is healing.

 Is There a Hepatitis A Vaccine?

-Are traveling to areas of the world with increased hepatitis A infection.
+- Travelers to areas of the world with increased hepatitis A infection

 Can Hepatitis A Be Prevented?

-Vaccination is your best defense against hepatitis A. In addition, if you come in contact with someone with hepatitis A you can receive a specific medication called immune globulin within two weeks of contact.
+Getting vaccinated is your best defense.
+If you come in contact with someone with hepatitis A, you can get an immune globulin injection within 2 weeks.

 Good hygiene is also important.
 Always wash your hands with soap and water after using the bathroom, before and after handling food, and after changing a diaper.